 How to Prepare for the Postpartum Period

-It’s vital that pregnant women learn about resources to help them heal and recover from childbirth.
+Pregnant women must learn about resources to help them heal and recover from childbirth.
 This is evidenced by additional findings in Aeroflow’s survey demonstrating that over 75% of new moms reported not being given any information or guidance about medical devices that may help with recovery.
-In addition, 25% reported not having access to the necessary care to address the struggles they encountered during their postpartum recoveries.
+In addition, 25% reported not having access to the necessary care to address their struggles during their postpartum recoveries.1

 Preparation for a mother’s recovery during the first 42 days may include the following: